the-peon-project/peon-wartable/containers/steamcmd-wine/README.md

 ### Stand-alone mode

-Please just go to the [GitHub for *The PEON Projects* game servers](https://github.com/the-peon-project/peon-warplans) and get the contents of the appropriate game (or clone a game folder and use it as the basis for your own build).
+Please just go to the [GitHub for *The PEON Projects* game servers](https://github.com/the-peon-project/peon-warplans) and get the contents of the appropriate game (or clone a game folder and use it as the basis for your build).

 #### Example

 Running a `V Rising` server

-1. Download the following files from the PEON recipes [github location](https://github.com/the-peon-project/peon-warplans/tree/main/vrising)
+1. Download the following files from the PEON recipes [GitHub location](https://github.com/the-peon-project/peon-warplans/tree/main/vrising)
     - .env.example
     - docker-compose.yml
     - server_start